cr2007/mcp-wordle-python/README.md

 ```

 > [!IMPORTANT]
-> If you get an error on Claude Desktop for the first time, just make sure to pull the image before running.
+> If you get an error on Claude Desktop for the first time, just make sure to pull the image before running.<br>
 > `docker pull ghcr.io/cr2007/mcp-wordle:latest`

 ## Installing via `uvx`